sgibson91/cross-stitch-carpentry/_extras/motivation.md

 - Slow Down, we Move Too Fast: In this fast-moving world in which we live, taking the time to do something that requires slowing down to focus on what you’re doing has substantial mental benefits.

-- Cross stitching as an Art: Display Cross stitch art in your home.
+- Cross stitching as Art: Display Cross stitch art in your home or give it to your friends as a personalised gift.

 - Cross stitching and technology: If you are interested in hardware and software design, you can find ways to combine them with your new found hobby of cross stitch.